 Maintenance Manager - Mr Antony Scarah

-Antony joined the trust in 2007 as part of the maintenance teem.
-His responsibility have grown over the years, and now he is the trusts maintenance manager.
-Working for the trust is very demanding on him his main responsibilities are to deal with and manage our property maintenance needs.with his high work load Antony is still able to finds time to offer his service to the town as a retained fire fighter, something the trust fully supports.
+Antony joined the Trust in 2007 as part of the maintenance team.
+His responsibilities have grown over the years, and now he is the Trust's Maintenance Manager.
+Working for the Trust is very demanding on him his main responsibilities are to deal with and manage our property maintenance needs.
+With his high work load, Antony is still able to finds time to offer his service to the town as a retained fire fighter, something the Trust fully supports.
 When not working he enjoys spending time with his family and playing his banjo with a local band.

-Anthony's collegue who works closely with Anthony is Bill Friend.
+Anthony's collegue who works closely with him is Bill Friend.

-Bill has been a full time member of the maintenance team since July 2018, having worked part time for the previous 12 months.
-From the start of the summer season in 2018 Bill took on the main responsibility for the beach and prom areas.
-This led to many comments on social media as to how good both the areas looked something Bill is very proud of.
+Bill has been a full time member of the Maintenance Team since July 2018, having worked part time for the previous 12 months.
+From the start of the 2018 summer season, Bill took on the main responsibility for the beach and prom areas.
+This led to many comments on social media as to how good both the areas looked, something Bill is very proud of.